Subject access is one of the main components of GDPR.

 The Office of the Information Commissioner

-If you wish to make a Subject Access Request please email your request through to email@example.com.
+If you wish to make a Subject Access Request please email your request to us at email@example.com.

 Trainee interview feedback

 We are working on a number of ways to improve the working lives of doctors in training.
 We are therefore introducing a new standard for receiving feedback about specialty interviews.

 As a trainee doctor you may wish to receive feedback with regard to your specialty interview.
 You will be able to obtain this information free of charge via the appropriate specialty recruitment office.